giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

 Adding the annotation `'giantswarm.io/keep': 'true'` makes it possible for customers to also set particular silences.

-## Scaling and Silencing Cron Jobs
+## Scaling and Silencing CronJobs

-Taking into the consideration the use case of scaling down and silencing clusters for the weekends we have tested a following setup with Cron Jobs that can be scheduled to perform the actions.
+Taking into the consideration the use case of scaling down and silencing clusters for the weekends we have tested a following setup with CronJobs that can be scheduled to perform the actions.

-### Permissions setup for the Cron Job
+### Permissions setup for the CronJob

-The first step to apply any Cron Jobs that can create silences and scale down the clusters is to define a set of permissions that are assigned to the given tasks.
+The first step to apply any Cron Jobs that can create silences and scale down the clusters is to define a set of permissions that are assigned to the given task.
-Following [Cron Job RBAC example](cronjob-silence-rbac.yaml) provides required setup for the actual tasks to run in the future.
+Following [CronJob RBAC example](cronjob-silence-rbac.yaml) provides required setup for the actual tasks to run in the future.
 Please adjust the Organization parameter accoringly to your Workload Cluster resources location.

 ### Scale down and silence clusters

 After RBAC is applied successfully it is possible to create the Cron Jobs that will scale down and silence the clusters.
-Please consider using the syntax for naming and namespaces as listed in the following [example](cronjob-scale-down-silence.yaml):
+Please consider using the syntax for naming and namespaces as listed in the following [example](cronjob-scale-down-silence.yaml) that has been prepare for Azure Workload Clusters:

 ```yaml
 apiVersion: batch/v1beta1